 This copycat Recipe for Belvita Biscuits is filled with whole grains like oats and whole wheat flour paired with a vanilla and cinnamon flavor- these breakfast cookies are a great choice when you are on the go for an afternoon snack or in addition to a cup of yogurt for breakfast.Jump to Recipe

 Belvita cookies are a popular store bought snack or breakfast option.
+They are similar to Granola Bites.
 They come in a variety of flavors, including chocolate, vanilla, and fruit.
 My personal favorite though is the Brown Sugar Cinnamon variety.
 I used to buy them in bulk at Sam’s Club.. not anymore!

 If you and your kids are the same way (ahem, eating these 24/7), I’m about to change your life.
 Not only are my homemade version extremely tasty, but they are packed with oats and whole wheat helping you have a balanced breakfast.
 I mean, I feel better about giving my kids these instead of sugary cereal for breakfast!